-More commonly, agencies will not seek financial penalties and rather seek the appointment of a divestiture trustee to oversee and effectuate the divestiture where deadlines have not been met.
+More commonly, agencies will not seek financial penalties but rather seek the appointment of a divestiture trustee to oversee and effectuate the divestiture when deadlines have not been met.
 For example, in Novelis/Aleris, the parties agreed to an unusual arbitration proceeding regarding relevant market definition.
 The DOJ prevailed in the arbitration, which meant a divestiture would be required.
-When the divestiture was not effectuated by the agreed-upon dates, the DOJ sought the appointment of a divestiture trustee.
+When the divestiture was not effectuated by the agreed dates, the DOJ sought the appointment of a divestiture trustee.

 Finally, it is possible, although rare, to divest a business via ‘spin off’ such that there is no third-party buyer.
-This only tends to happen where the divested businesses are deemed independently viable.
+This tends to happen only when the divested businesses are deemed independently viable.

 Ongoing entanglements and transition services

 Agencies and courts ‘are skeptical of a divestiture that relies on a “continuing relationship between the seller and buyer of divested assets” because that can leave the buyer susceptible to the seller’s actions – which are not aligned with ensuring that the buyer is an effective competitor’.
 Indeed, some orders have required divestitures to be ‘absolute’, meaning the merging companies ‘have no continuing ties to the divested business or assets, no continuing relationship with the buyer, and no financial stake in the buyer’s success’.